D Thomas, PhD

 Do I know if I have any sperm or not?

-More than 90% of semen is made up of accessory glands secretions, which dilute the sperm.
+In the majority of cases, symptoms of infertility are not obvious and tests are necessary to find out if a patient has sperm or not.
+More than 90% of semen is made up of accessory gland secretions, which dilute the sperm.
 That’s why a change in the sperm quantity is not noticeable in the amount of semen ejaculated, even though there are no or few sperm present, like after a vasectomy for instance.

 Most of the male patients diagnosed with infertility declare no difficulties with intercourse, erections and ejaculation.
-The quantity and appearance of the ejaculated semen generally appears normal to the naked eye.
+The quantity and appearance of the ejaculated semen generally appear normal to the naked eye.
+That’s why getting an assessment proactively is so important.

-Which factors should a good sperm analysis test?
+What should a sperm analysis test for?

 A semen analysis should test: